ABOUT

 ADRIAN BUTTERFIELD

-Adrian Butterfield is a violinist, director, conductor and teacher who specialises in performing music from 1600-1900 on period instruments.
-He is Musical Director of the Tilford Bach Society and Associate Director of the London Handel Festival and regularly directs the London Handel Orchestra and Players as well as working as a guest soloist and director in Europe and North America with modern and period ensembles.
+He is Musical Director of the Tilford Bach Festival and former Associate Director of the London Handel Festival and regularly directs the London Handel Players as well as working as a guest soloist and director in Europe and North America.
+He has also led the gut-string quartet, The Revolutionary Drawing Room, for over 25 years.

-He is a founder-member of the London Handel Players who perform regularly at Wigmore Hall and throughout Europe and North America and who made their debut at Carnegie Hall in 2014.
+His baroque ensemble, The London Handel Players, performs regularly at Wigmore Hall and throughout Europe and North America and made their debut at Carnegie Hall in 2014.
 They have made a number of recordings of music by Handel and his contemporaries for Somm Records.
-Adrian’s world premiere complete recordings of Leclair’s first two Books of violin sonatas were released in 2009 and 2013 on Naxos Records and Book 3 was released on 3 discs to great acclaim in 2022.
-His latest recording, of Bach’s sonatas for harpsichord and violin with Silas Wollston, will be released on Somm Records in March 2023.
+Adrian’s world premiere complete recordings of Leclair’s first three Books of violin sonatas have been released to great acclaim in 2022.
+His latest solo recording, of the first volume of Leclair’s Violin Concertos, was released by Somm in the autumn of 2025 and LHP’s recent Telemann disc, of his Quadri of 1730, was released on the same label in March ‘25.

-He works annually with the Southbank Sinfonia, is Professor of Baroque Violin at the Royal College of Music, gives masterclasses in Europe and North America and has taught on a number of summer courses including Dartington, Aestas Musica (Croatia), the Belgrade Baroque Academy and the Pro Corda Conservatoire Baroque Summer School.
+He is Professor of Baroque Violin at the Royal College of Music in London, gives masterclasses in Europe and North America and has taught at Dartington, at the Belgrade Baroque Academy and Pro Corda Baroque.
+He directed an annual baroque project with the Southbank Sinfonia for 20 years.

 “How does a critic begin to describe the most perfectly performed musical experience in many years?
 By listing, of course, in a roll of honour, those who created it, beginning with the masterly Adrian Butterfield, whose sure direction (from the violin) and complete immersion in the idiom was undoubtedly responsible for the exceptional quality of the performance.”